Skip to main content

 9. Gallbladder disease

-Some people have had problems with their gallbladder while using Premarin.
+Some people have had problems with their gallbladder while taking Premarin.
 And some have needed their gallbladder removed.
-If you notice pain in the upper right side of your stomach, nausea, or yellow-colored eyes or skin, contact your healthcare provider.
+If you notice pain in the upper right side of your stomach, nausea, or yellow-colored eyes or skin (jaundice), contact your prescriber.
 These may be symptoms of gallbladder disease.

 The Women’s Health Initiative (WHI) was a nationwide study that looked for common causes of death in women after menopause.
 The WHI found an increased risk of blood clots, stroke, or heart attack in people taking Premarin plus a progestin.
-And an increased risk of stroke when Premarin was used alone.
+And an increased risk of stroke with Premarin alone.

 • Symptoms of a stroke — trouble talking, walking, or drooping on one side of the face.
 Numbness, tingling, or weakness can also happen.

-If you experience any of these symptoms, it is important to call 911 or seek emergency medical attention.
+If you experience any of these symptoms, call 911 or seek emergency medical attention right away.

 11. Increased risk of certain cancers

-Premarin has been associated with an increased risk of endometrial and breast cancers.
+Premarin has also been associated with an increased risk of uterine and breast cancers.

-Taking Premarin with a progestin decreases the risk of endometrial cancer.
-But it may increase the risk of developing breast cancer.
+If you have a uterus, you’ll need to take a progestin along with Premarin to lower your risk of uterine cancer.
+But in turn, this combination may increase the risk of developing breast cancer.
 However, the risk of developing breast cancer returns to normal within 3 years after stopping treatment.

-Generally, Premarin should be used at the lowest possible dose for the shortest amount of time necessary.
-This can be different for every woman.
-But the longer Premarin is taken, the more risk there is for serious side effects to happen.
+As mentioned, taking the lowest dose of Premarin for the shortest time necessary is recommended to reduce these risks.
+This can be different for everyone.
+But it’s good to know that the longer you take Premarin, the more risk there is for serious side effects to happen.

 Be sure to perform regular breast exams to screen for any changes in your breast tissue.
-If you notice lumps, changes to the nipple, or pain, contact your healthcare provider.
+If you notice lumps, changes to the nipple, or pain, contact your healthcare team.

-Unexplained vaginal bleeding, bloody discharge, or pelvic pain may be symptoms of endometrial cancer.
-Contact your healthcare provider if you notice any of these symptoms.
+Unexplained vaginal bleeding, bloody discharge, or pelvic pain may be symptoms of uterine cancer.
+Seek medical care right away if you notice any of these symptoms.

 How to save on Premarin